Get Millie Black

-Get Millie Black is an upcoming television series created by writer Marlon James in his first television series.
+Get Millie Black is a British television series created by writer Marlon James.
+It is his first.
+Developed by Motive Pictures, it appears on Channel 4 in the United Kingdom and HBO in the United States.
+The series first premiered on HBO on 25 November 2024 and was later shown on Channel 4 from 5 March 2025.

 Premise

 Jamaican-born detective Millie-Jean Black is forced out of Scotland Yard, and she returns home to join the Jamaican Police Force.
 She and her partner, Curtis, investigate missing person cases, and their lives are up-ended when one of their investigations crosses paths with another that brought Scotland Yard detective Luke Holborn to Kingston.